cjoy/cs9318/notes/notes.md

   * Predicts categorical class labels (discrete or nomial)
   * Classifies data, by constructing a model, based on training data and class labels
 * **Regression** (ie. Prediction - supervised)
-  * Models continuous-valued functions, predictos unknown or missing values
+  * Models continuous-valued functions, predictions unknown or missing values
 * **Clustering**  (unsupervised)
   * Used to generate class labels by grouping data points
 ## Supervised vs Unsupervised Learning
 * **Supervised Learning**
-  * Supervision: The training data (observations, measurementsm etc) are accompanied by labels indicating the class of the observations.
+  * Supervision: The training data (observations, measurements etc) are accompanied by labels indicating the class of the observations.
   * New data is classified based on the training set
   * Includes classification
 * **Unsupervised learning**